entando/entando-QE/Selenium_APPBUILDER/README.md

 ### Selenium_APPBUILDER

-The project has been developed on AppBuilder application.
+This Maven project has been developed to perform automatic functional testing on the Entando AppBuilder application.
-You can install it on your local machine.

 __Prerequisites__